tsbraun1891/LegendsOfValor/README.txt

 -Battle.java:
     The Battle Class represents an ongoing battle within the game world.
 It handles the AI behind the monsters and their attacks and deals with resolving a battle.
--BattleIO.java:
-    The BattleIO class is an extension of IO.
-This class interacts with the player during a battle, and gets their commands over each round.
-On a hero's turn, the player has to select a target and a possible action for that target.
+The Battle class handles all of the necessary game logic for taking actions that Fighter Objects can take when inside of a battle.
+For Legends of Valor, the battle is constantly ongoing on the world map, so the game ends when the battle ends.